pvoisin/command-pattern/README.md

 var command = new Command("welcome");

 command.implementation = function execute(/*parameters..., */callback) {
-	// Here, `this` is the execution context, and exposes:
+	// Here, `this` is the command itself.
-	//	- current command,
-	//	- execution occurrence,
-	//	- parameters

 	callback(null, "Hello!");
 };